 Where we've come from

-The Free Speech Union was born out of the Free Speech Coalition which started out of the need to challenge the Mayor of Auckland so that he could not get away with treating Council property as his and 'ban' people whose views he disliked.
+The Free Speech Union was formed in 2021 and has grown rapidly.
+It came from the Free Speech Coalition which began in 2018 out of the need to challenge the Mayor of Auckland after he banned people whose views he disliked and treated Council property as his own.
 Our job was to fight the expansion of government censorship, by fighting bad legislation and challenging dangerous legal precedents.
 It was a campaign group, and the central hub of a network of Kiwis who looked at what was happening in the media, academia, and politics, and saw a dire need to protect free speech.

-Over the past two years it has become evident that many New Zealanders are both unaware of how vital freedom of speech is, and how dangerous some of the moves are to exclude its protections.
+Over the past five years, it’s become evident that many New Zealanders are both unaware of how vital freedom of speech is, and how dangerous some of the moves are to exclude its protections.
 We had to accept that a true defence of free speech cannot begin with fighting government censorship.
 By the time the state is able to impose censorship, the culture of free speech has already been lost.

 To compound this, a new form of censorship has emerged which has confounded the traditional division between the public and private spheres.
 There is a reoccurring pattern to this censorship.
 It begins with a post online, often on social media but not always.
 This post is then taken to the employer of the person who posted it, and is used as the basis of a claim that the person responsible for the post should lose their job, usually under spurious health and safety grounds.
 These claims are often made by anonymous individuals or groups.
 They amplify the media surrounding the complaint, to put pressure on the employer to fire the offender.